tylertitsworth/5th-age-srd/Classes/Druid.md

 You don’t prepare spells after a full heal-up as a land druid.
 Instead, you can use your spell slots to cast any daily spell of the terrain you are currently in.
 The number of spell slots is determined by the unified spell progression table at the start of this chapter.
 You always cast terrain spells at the highest level you have access to.

 This circle also gives access to at-will and once-per battle spells.
-You can take the feats in 13 True Ways to gain access to them, or you can choose the Land Attunement or Sacred Grove talents to get those feats.

 ### Circle of the Land Talents